TroyFernandes/MusicBeeChromecast/README.md

 Third: You need to port forward whichever port # you choose in step 2 below.
 You need to create a rule for whichever port you chose to allow incoming connections.
 As a troubleshooting test, you should be able to hop onto your phone and type in ``<machine IP>:<port #>`` when the webserver is running, and be able to view the webpage.

 1. Go to Edit -> Edit Preferences -> Plugins -> Click the "Settings" button under Musicbee Chromecast
-2. Enter a web server port (I recommend 8080)
+2. Enter a web server port (I recommend 8080).
+NOTE: you must choose a port between 1025-65535
 3. Click the "Browse" Button to browse your musicbee library, and browse to the folder which contains your music
 4. Click save, and restart musicbee
 5. Righclick the toolbar (or on the "Arrange Panels") icon and click "Configure Toolbar"